Ee-Chee/SpicedAcademy-Tabasco-ImageBoard/README.md

 * When users click on one of the images displayed as a card on the main page, a modal(comment-section window) is popped out, displaying the title of the image, the description of the image, and the name of the user who uploaded it.
 * Besides that, it shows all of the comments that have been made about the image.
 There is also a form field which the user can enter his name and add a comment.
 When a user submits a comment, that comment appears in the list of comments without reloading the page.
 * The modal is implemented as a Vue component.
 When the modal component mounts, axios request is made to get any data for the image it does not already have as well as all of the comments for the image.
 To be able to get this data, the id of the clicked image is passed to the component as a prop.
 * To close the modal, user can click outside of it.
+The component won't be able to change the property of its parent that made it appear.
+It will have to emit an event that the Vue instance listens for so that it can know when to hide the modal.

 <img src="comments.png">